So, you’ve decided to host your WordPress website or you’re considering it.

 Your website’s performance will be determined partly by:

-- The cloud host you choose – While there isn’t typically much difference between cloud hosts, Vultr tends to offer the best price to performance ratio.
+- The cloud host you choose – While there isn’t typically much difference between cloud hosts, Digital Ocean tends to offer the best price to performance ratio.

 - The server resources you allocate – This depends largely on the traffic your website gets and the number of websites you’ll have on your server.
 The more you pay, the more server resources you’ll get.
 I’ll talk about this in more depth in a moment.